stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 Mustache templates at compile time and ensure that your templates are valid.
 If some template is not valid, your program just won't compile.

-The TH helpers live in the `Text.Mustache.Compile.TH` correspond precisely to the three normal functions we already know.
+The TH helpers live in the `Text.Mustache.Compile.TH` module and correspond precisely to the three normal functions we already know.
 Let's play with a template Haskell helper right in your editing environment.

 ```haskell
 main :: IO ()